Universal credit 'could affect building'

 Rent arrears caused by delays in tenants receiving universal credit could hamper housing associations' building plans, it has been claimed.

-Coastal Housing said about 131 of its tenants in Swansea claim universal credit, with 120 in arrears totalling £80,372, which could have affect long-term building plans.
+Coastal Housing Group said about 131 of its Swansea tenants claim universal credit, with 120 in arrears of £80,372.

+It said large-scale rent arrears could affect investment in future building plans.
 But Community Housing Cymru said new affordable home numbers had risen.

 A DWP spokesman said it had already "made improvements to advances".